UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week07/lecture07p1.md

 date: 2022-03-07
 ---

-# Reminder: "Temperature Taking" Quiz
+# "Temperature Taking" Quiz

-notes: talk about updates here! so far feed back is:
- * a bit fast (notes about new upload times to github)
- * can we do final project alone? (yes!)
+notes:
+go over where this is!

 ---